dfletcher/drupal-devcontainer/README.md

     /var/www/html# drush cr
 ```

-:ballot_box_with_check: Replace `acmetheme` above with the project name of the theme as given on drupal.org.
+ :arrow_up: Replace `acmetheme` above with the project name of the theme as given on drupal.org.

 :ballot_box_with_check: Add and commit the changes to `composer.json` into Git with a message about adding a new third party theme.